-FILMS – Competitions and retrospective programmes from around the globe, giving multiple views on our times and on contemporary film art.
+FILMS – Competitions and retrospective programmes from around the globe, giving multiple views on our times and on contemporary cinema.

-ALTERNATE REALITIES - A carefully curated group of digital art works, in varied forms and languages, playing with non-fiction boundaries and expanding them.
+ARTS - A series of platforms for digital artworks, installations and performances, playing with non-fiction boundaries and expanding them.

-SOCIAL – Receptions and parties for work, play and dance.
+NETWORKING - Receptions and socials, for work, play and dance.

-The Sheffield Doc/Fest Film programme offers filmmakers a place for inspiration, debate, growth and challenge and a relevant international platform to launch their films and art works.
-It brings to audiences a multitude of forms, ideas, ways of doing and thinking, through World, International, European and UK premieres.
-The festival screens over 180+ films of all lengths – with the 2019 programme encompassing works from 40 countries around the world, 54% of which were co/directed by women.
+The Sheffield Doc/Fest Film programme offers filmmakers a place for inspiration, debate and challenge and a relevant international platform to launch their films and art works.
+It engages audiences with a multitude of forms, ideas, ways of doing and thinking, through World, International, European and UK premieres and through historical and retrospective programmes.
+The festival screens 180+ films of all lengths – with the 2020 programme encompassing 115 films of all lengths, spanning 50 countries and representing 49 spoken languages.

 Sheffield Doc/Fest looks to question the boundaries of documentary through a programme that challenges trends, brings diversity and enriches debate.
-The festival invites audiences to engage with experiences and stories from different parts of our world and to join the makers in inspiring moments.
+The festival invites audiences to engage with experiences and stories from different parts of the world and to join makers in inspiring moments.

-The programme is a space for experimentation in digital art practice, bringing together varied forms and languages, playing with non-fiction boundaries and expanding them.
-It explores narratives through research and experimenting with both contemporary and pre-existing mediums, creating other ways of perceiving and thinking life.
+A space for experimentation in digital art practice, exploring narratives through research and bringing together varied forms and languages.
+Playing with non-fiction boundaries and expanding them.

 The programme comprises a number of elements at the Festival including:

-A series of platforms to discover a multiplicity of artworks, research and practices in non-fiction from around the world, with a strong curatorial perspective, advocating for public engagement as a critical and reflective space.
+A series of platforms, allowing for the discovery of a multiplicity of artists, artworks and practices in non-fiction from around the world, advocating for a critical and reflective space.

-A series of encounters and discussions bringing together artists, academia and public, in a dialogue between contemporary experience and the core of artistic practice and research.
+A series of encounters and discussions bringing together artists, academia and public, in a dialogue between contemporary experience and artistic practice and research.
 If all art is political, let’s talk about the politics of arts.

-Doc/Fest’s Talks programme gives festival audiences the opportunity to hear from and talk to filmmakers from all over the world non-fiction innovators and Decision Makers, discussing the latest artistic and industry questions.
+Doc/Fest’s Talks programme gives festival audiences the opportunity to hear from and talk to filmmakers, non-fiction innovators and Decision Makers from all over the world, discussing the latest artistic and industry questions.

-An agenda-setting and provocative programme of highest profile on-screen talent, filmmaker talks and industry panels deliver moments for collective discussion and reflection, for sharing experiences that enrich the films and to find new ways of thinking, telling and making in our world.
+An agenda-setting and provocative programme of the highest profile on-screen talent; filmmaker talks and industry panels deliver moments for collective discussion and reflection, for sharing experiences that enrich the films and discovering new ways of thinking, telling and making stories.

 Marketplace comprises a range of artistic-led and business activity and is open to all, from first-time filmmakers to established talent, from feature-length film projects, to shorts and series.
-Marketplace also offers a number of mentoring opportunities including Meet the Execs and festival guidance through the Switchboard.
+Marketplace offers a number of mentoring opportunities including Meet the Execs and festival guidance through its Switchboard.

 One of the world’s largest non-fiction and factual markets and pitching forums, with the opportunity to meet with over 300 international funders, broadcasters, distributors and exhibitors.
-Doc/Fest offers a unique way to pitch your projects through match made meetings between pitchers and Decision Makers, for creative and financial discussions.
+Doc/Fest offers a unique way to pitch projects through match made meetings between pitchers and Decision Makers and for creative and financial discussions.
 Projects range from long form to short form films, series and formats.

 Doc/Fest welcomes International Delegations to the festival, creating opportunities to meet international filmmakers, partners and co-producers from around the world.
-Doc/Fest also facilitates UK Talent groups, students and graduates to introduce new delegates to the festival.
+Doc/Fest also facilitates UK Talent groups, students and graduates introducing new delegates to the festival.

-Sheffield Doc/Fest delivers activity throughout the year, offering programmes to inspire audiences and communities with the art of film.
-From workshops to community screenings, we are open to involving local, regional and national participants in a range of training, exhibition and events.
+Sheffield Doc/Fest delivers activity throughout the year, offering events in partnership to inspire audiences and communities with the art of film.
+From workshops to community screenings, we are open to involving local, regional and national participants in a range of training, exhibition and creative events.

 For the most up-to-date announcements about Doc/Fest, click here to sign up to our eNews.